cesarenaldi/iniettore/packages/react/README.md

 class ConsoleLogger implements Logger {
   log(msg: string) {
     console.log(msg)
   }
 }
 ```

-Let's then assume you have a React `App` component and a component nested quite deep in the App render tree, we will call such component `MyNestedComponent`.
+Let's then assume you have a React `App` component and a component nested quite deep in the App render tree.
+We will call such component `MyNestedComponent`.

 For the purpose of this example we will assume `MyNestedComponent` needs to log something very important on its first render.